Afghanistan: Girls' education faces bleak future under Taliban rule | DW | 23.09.2021

 "In the case of schools (for female students), the Ministry of Education is working hard to provide the ground for the education of high school girls as soon as possible, work is under way on the procedure, and it is hoped that this will be done, God willing," Taliban spokesman Zabihullah Mujahid told reporters at a news conference in Kabul on Tuesday.

-The statement came after the Education Ministry said last week that boys' secondary schools would soon reopen but made no mention of girls.
-It triggered sharp international criticism.
+The statement came after the Education Ministry said last week that boys' secondary schools would soon reopen but made no mention of schools for girls.
+That triggered sharp international criticism.
 Conflicting statements about the closure of high schools for girls also caused additional confusion.

 "The Taliban are divided and do not have a unified position at the moment, especially when it comes to women's rights," women's rights activist Kobra Balooch told DW from Afghanistan.

-"Different rules prevail in different parts of the country right now, depending on whether the more radical wing of the Taliban or the more pragmatic wing is in charge there."
+"Different rules prevail in different parts of the country right now, depending on whether the more radical wing of the Taliban or the more pragmatic wing is in charge there," Balooch said.

 The activist points to the Balkh province as an example of how the situation is playing out on the ground.
 "Secondary schools for girls were already opened there last week," said Balooch.

-Before the Taliban seized power in mid-August, Balooch had been working for a non-governmental organization that's focused on coordinating civil society groups and promoting women's rights.
+Before the Taliban seized power in mid-August, Balooch had been working for a nongovernmental organization focused on coordinating civil society groups and promoting women's rights.

 Many of her colleagues have left the country out of fear of the Taliban.
 She says that the work she and other activists have done for many years has made a lasting difference in society.